+• Student warned by driver. (driver to student conference)

+- Assigned seat

-- Student warned by driver. (driver to student conference) - Assigned seat. - Parents notified. (per district policy) - Assignment of student to "remedial tasks" at school, or on the bus.
+- Parents notified (per district policy)

+- Assignment of student to "remedial tasks" at school, or on the bus.
 Follow district policy or procedure.

-- Principal, parent, student, driver conference. - Withdrawal of transportation services.
+- Principal, parent, student, driver conference.

+- Withdrawal of transportation services.

 Good behavior should be rewarded.
 Do something the students like, and which is appropriate for the age level.

-Rewards may include, but are limited not to:
+Rewards may include:

-- Praise.
+- Praise

-- Note to parents.
+- Note to parents

-- First in line, first off the bus.
+- First in line, first off the bus

-- Special seat. (window, next to a friend)
+- Special seat (window, next to a friend)

 - Awards, e.g., smiley face stickers, etc.